jlchan/jlchan.github.io/_pages/research.md

 ## Entropy stable methods for nonlinear conservation laws

 Nonlinear conservation laws govern the behavior of fluid phenomena such as compressible or shallow water flows.
 Numerical simulations of such phenomena are sensitive to problems of instability.
 For low order methods, this instability can be offset by the presence of numerical dissipation, which decreases accuracy but has a stabilizing effect on simulations.
 However, the low numerical dissipation of high order methods becomes a double-edged sword, reducing robustness and rendering many high order discretizations unstable without additional regularization such as artificial viscosity, slope limiting, or filtering.
-This regularization is typically ad-hoc and can reduce accuracy.
+This regularization can, in turn, reduce accuracy to first or second order.

 Discretely entropy stable methods aim to restore stability while maintaining high order accuracy by ensuring that numerical solutions satisfy a physically consistent entropy inequality.
 This entropy inequality serves as a generalization of the conservation or dissipation of energy to nonlinear PDEs, and ensures that the numerical solution does not blow up so long as the solution is physical (e.g. positive density, pressure).